eryxjose/posterr/README.md

   * Provide a controller with all the possible error responses
 * Authentication
   * Use external auth provider based on JWT
+* Allow change page size
+* Create a policy to only allow the post author to edit post information
+*